directoleak/lemonrouter/README.md

 3. Easy and simple graphical experience
 4. Readable code and commented if possible
 5. Fewer external calls slowing down the software
-6. Easy-to-navigate on the clearnet,deep web and darknet
+6. Easy-to-navigate on the clearnet, deep web and darknet

 ## Licence